waelkarman/kernel-modules/README.md

 > /lib/modules/kernel-version/updates/

-then use insmod to load the desired module.
+then use insmod to load the desired module.<br>
+Modules could be tested running the [kernel-drivers-test](https://github.com/waelkarman/kernel-drivers-tests).